 Learn more about Lausanne's Primary Years Programme here.

-Lausanne is currently a candidate to become a Middle Years Programme school, bringing the IB MYP framework to our 5th to 10th grades.
+Lausanne is an IB Middle Years Programme school, bringing the IB MYP framework to our 5th to 10th grades.
 The MYP is designed to drive inquiry-based, holistic teaching in the classroom.
 The program focuses on interdisciplinary planning and helping students use Real World situations to draw connections between all areas of study.
 The MYP bridges the learning between the Primary Years Programme and the Diploma Programme by teaching students to effectively collaborate, research, and think creatively.

 The program has 8 subject areas in grades 5 to 8: